 Getting enough sleep in your life is going to assist in maintaining stress levels as well as help to prevent anxiety and depression.
 Preventing these things not only has a major impact on your mental health, but your physical health as well.
 A luscious beard often shows how healthy you are inside and out.

 Start with your mattress.
 Is it older than 8 years?
 Chuck it out and look at something like this Sleep Republic Mattress Review to replace it.
 A hard and lumpy mattress means you’re not getting good sleep at all.
+Also, make sure that your bed doesn’t make any creaking sounds and call a carpenter to make repairs if it does.
+Should the bed still make annoying noises that disturb your sleep, you may want to buy a new one (consider looking at sleep Education guide bed reviews before you buy) free from such problems.
 Next, remove all distractions from your bedroom at least an hour before bedtime to help you achieve sleep.
-If you’re still having problems you may want to see if a doctor can recommend something to help you relax and take care of your mental health.
+If you’re still having problems you may want to see if a doctor can recommend something to help you relax, or take a look at something like the Forbes best CBD oil UK list to choose yourself something natural, and make taking care of your mental health a top priority.

 5. You’re Too Busy Comparing Your Beards to Others

 It’s often said that comparison is the thief of joy, so don’t compare your beard journey to another Bastard’s!
 You should be on this beard growth journey because it’s something you want, not because you think your friends or coworkers will respect you more or find you more attractive if you’re rocking a full Paul Bunyan.